mustakshif/Asri/README.md

 * **Download & update within SiYuan (recommended)**: Go to `Settings - Marketplace - Themes` in SiYuan and search for "Hadeeth" to download and apply.
 * Download & update from GitHub: Download the `package.zip` from releases, extract it to `conf/appearance/themes` in your SiYuan workspace, and restart SiYuan.
 Then choose "Hadeeth" in your theme list in `Settings - Appearance`.

-## Changelog

-Latest updates:

-### v1.1.1

-* Improved the distribution of keyword context and document paths in the horizontal layout of the search list.
-* Fixed an issue on Mac where, in dark mode with system scroll bar set to `When scrolling`, certain page elements would still display the light mode scroll bar.
-* Modified the pointer to default in the blank space of the tab bar.
-* Updated the theme instructions to highlight changes that might affect the user experience.

-### v1.1.0

-* **Introduced pinned top bar, and now it is possible to pin the top bar using code snippets.**
-* Fixed an issue where the background blur of the floating backlink panel was not working properly in certain cases.

-Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)

 ## Plans